WillKNguyen/OdinProject/README.md

 # OdinProject
-Collection of webdev small projects I did OdinProject
+Collection of webdev small projects I did for OdinProject